GridTools/gt4py/docs/functional/QuickstartGuide.md

 from functional.iterator.embedded import np_as_located_field, NeighborTableOffsetProvider
 ```

-#### Fields
+#### Storing data

-In GT4Py, multi-dimensional data is represented by *fields*.
-In the snippet below, we are declaring a two-dimensional field: one of the two axes is called *Cell*, while the other axis is called *K*.
-Both axes have to be declared as a `CartesianAxis`in GT4Py.

-Conceptually, the *Cell* axis could represent an array of cells that form an unstructured grid to cover a surface, while the *K* axis could represent an array of arrays of cells to add vertical layering over the surface.

-The fields themselves can be created using utility functions such as `np_as_located_field` that converts `numpy` arrays into GT4Py `Field`s.
-The code below creates two fields, both with 5 cells in the horizontal grid and 6 vertical layers, with all the 5\*6=30 values set to 2.0 for one field and 3.0 for the other field.
+In GT4Py, *fields* defined over one or more *dimensions* are used to represent array-like data.
+As seen in the following code snippet, the dimensions are defined as a `CartesianAxis`, whereas the fields are created with helper functions such as
+`np_as_located_field`.
+The 2D fields used in this section are defined over the *cell* and *K* dimensions, and have a size of 5 cells by 6 Ks.

 ```{code-cell} ipython3
 CellDim = CartesianAxis("Cell")